libbymiller/real_libby/README.md

 npm install
 SLACK_API_TOKEN="xxx" node real_libby_slackbot.js
 ```
+(edit real_libby_slackbot.js to add the name of the bot, available by right clicking).
+This code uses old slack apis which are still just about working.

 `real_libby_multi_slackbot.js` is a special version for when there are several bots and you want them to communicate.